-Safety, within the shop and beyond, is an ongoing concern for every vocational instructor.
-Teaching young people to respect power tools and take hazards and safety procedures to heart represents a continual challenge and a serious responsibility.
+Safety, within the shop and beyond, is an ongoing concern for every Career and Technical Education (CTE) instructor.
+Teaching people to respect power tools and take hazards and safety procedures to heart represents a continual challenge and a serious responsibility.
 Some students come to class having never before seen a power tool.
-Others have received poor instruction or downright bad advice and mistakenly think they "know what they are doing."
+Others have received poor instruction or downright bad advice and mistakenly think they know what they are doing.
 It's essential that both groups gain from you a solid foundation in modern power tool safety practices that they can use in class and throughout their lives.
 The purpose of this guide is to aid teachers in this important work by providing them with a package of power tool safety information that can be easily transmitted to students through DVD's, reading, discussions, and activities.